Small Business Credit Cards vs Purchasing Cards

 Typically, you’ll receive a statement at the end of your billing cycle, usually after every 25 days.
 You have the option to pay your balance in full each billing cycle so that you won’t be charged with an APR.
 However, only a monthly minimum payment is required.

-If your business only pays the monthly minimum and carries a balance over to the following month, those unpaid balances will accrue interest.
+If your business pays only the monthly minimum and carries a balance over to the following billing cycle, those unpaid balances will accrue interest.
 Any unpaid balances will continue to accrue interest until they are paid off fully.

 Pros & Cons of Small Business Credit Cards